exoplatform/exo-documentation/docs/Administration.rst

 2. Remove existing values and/or enter new ones.
 When typing in the field, type-ahead suggestions will appear below for easier selection of the groups.

-3. When you finish entering or selecting the groups you want to grant spaces creation permission to, click on the save icon |image316|.
+3. After entering or selecting the groups, a click on the save icon |image316|.

 To define the :ref:`group of spaces managers <AdministratingSpaces.ManageSpaces>`, simply follow the same